salivacroquet/project4/README.txt

 How to compile and run your program:
 The program can compile and run in the terminal or through inteliJ.

-Any assumptions:
+Any assumptions/Notes:
 -Note that we DO NOT allow the player to remove flags, once they have flagged a space it will stay flagged for the entire game.
-So if they flag something that is not a mine they automatically lose.
--we assume the user does NOT select an already revealed location

 Any known bugs or defects in the program:
 -sometimes revealZeros does NOT reveal all the zeros that should be revealed